-Figure 3.29: Driveline Support - Case New Holland
+Figure 3.34: Driveline Support - Case New Holland

-- 3. At the gearbox end, remove driveline shield (A) by loosening nuts (B).
-Retain the shield and hardware for reinstallation. - 4.
+- 3. At the gearbox end, remove driveline shield (A) by loosening nuts (B). - 4.
 Position the driveline quick disconnect onto the float module gearbox shaft, pull back the collar, and slide it onto the shaft until the yoke locks on to the shaft.
 Release the collar.